US STOCKS-Futures lower as Trump sets stage for trade war

 Wall Street fell for the first time in 11 months in February, hit by worries that rising interest rates and bond yields would cool the economy and finally begin to draw money out of equities after an almost decade-long rally.

-But New York-Fed chief William Dudley sent another shiver through markets later in the day by saying that he regarded four rate hikes this year as in line with the“gradual” definition the Fed has been giving.
+But New York-Fed chief William Dudley sent another shock through markets later in the day by saying that he regarded four rate hikes this year as in line with the“gradual” definition the Fed has been giving to markets.

 Until this week, interest rate futures were pricing in only three hikes.

-J.C.
-Penney Co Inc shares plunged 10 percent after the department store chain missed same store sales estimates.

-Foot Locker shares were also down about 10 percent after the footwear retailer posted disappointing quarterly results.
+The day’s biggest earnings release is J.C.
+Penney Co Inc , expected to report a rise in fourth-quarter same-store sales after a strong holiday season.

+Among stocks, Smith & Wesson maker American Outdoor slumped 14 percent after giving a weak forecast for its fourth quarter starting in February.

+Gap Inc soared 9 percent in premarket trading after the clothing retailer topped fourth quarter estimates.
 (Reporting by Ankur Banerjee in Bengaluru; Editing by Anil D’Silva)